-Action Direct acquisition Indirect acquisition (via the tracing rules) Acquisition by a foreign person of an interest of 5% or more in a company, unit trust or business that wholly or partly carries on an Australian media business, regardless of value 21 Significant and notifiable action for all foreign persons Significant and notifiable action for all foreign persons Acquisition by a foreign government investor of a direct interest in an Australian company, unit trust or business, regardless of value 22 Significant and notifiable action for FGIs Significant and notifiable action for FGIs, except: where the acquisition is an acquisition of securities in a non-Australian entity that has an Australian subsidiary; the total assets of the Australian subsidiary are worth less than A\$61 million; those assets are worth less than 5% of the total assets of the target group; and none of those assets are used in a sensitive business (see 'Monetary thresholds', below) or a national security business (see 'Notifiable national security actions', below) Start of any new business in Australia by an FGI, regardless of value 23 Significant and notifiable action for FGIs Significant and notifiable action for FGIs Note: If an FGI qualifies for the de minimis exemption described above, it is generally not market practice to apply for approval to start a new business, even though the exemption does not apply to this head of approval Acquisition by an FGI of a legal or equitable interest in a tenement (including tenements that would not be classified as land) or an interest of at least 10% in securities in an entity where the value of the tenements exceeds 50% of the total asset value of the entity 24 Significant and notifiable action for FGIs Significant and notifiable action for FGIs Note: Tenements can generally only be acquired indirectly if the target is an Australian land entity or an entity as described (see left)
+Significant actions and notifiable actions Action Direct acquisition Indirect acquisition (via the tracing rules) Start of any new business in Australia by an FGI, regardless of value.
+24 Significant and notifiable action for FGIs.
+Significant and notifiable actions for FGIs.
+Note: If an FGI qualifies for the de minimis exemption described above, it is generally not market practice to apply for approval to start a new business, even though the exemption does not apply to this head of approval.
+Acquisition by an FGI of a legal or equitable interest in a tenement (including tenements that would not be classified as land) or an interest of at least 10 per cent in securities in an entity where the value of the tenements exceeds 50 per cent of the total asset value of the entity.
+25 Significant and notifiable action for FGIs.
+Significant and notifiable actions for FGIs.
+Note: Tenements can generally only be acquired indirectly if the target is an Australian land entity or an entity as described (see left).